C++ in Visual Studio

 In C++, you have several options for connecting to the web and the cloud.

-Connect to databases using ODBC and other database access technologies.
+Connect to databases using ODBC and OLE DB.

 Text and Strings